NorthChild/Educational_NASA_Mission_Control_simulation/README.md

 to do
 - add images
-- add useful engineering and scientific information regarding the launch sequence
+- add useful technical information regarding the launch sequence

 must be viewed from large screen, try resizing if you notice elements overlapping (ideal configuration 1300×700)